 Your Liability Exposure

-As a commercial property owner, you have a duty of care to pedestrians, tenants, employees, and visitors.
-If a piece of brick or mortar falls from your building and injures someone, the analysis is straightforward: knew or should have known about the condition, failed to maintain, injury resulted.
-Your general liability policy covers the defense and settlement costs, but the premium impact and the reputational damage are yours.
+Every commercial property owner carries a duty of care to pedestrians, tenants, employees, and visitors.
+If a piece of brick or mortar falls from your building and injures someone, the legal analysis does not depend on whether a formal inspection program applies to your building.
+The question is whether you knew or should have known about the hazardous condition and failed to act.
+Annual inspection documentation is what “should have known” looks like in a defensible record.

 Building a Preventive Maintenance Schedule

-Commercial masonry maintenance is not a one-time event.
-It is a recurring budget item, like HVAC maintenance or roof inspection.
-The goal is to catch deterioration early when repairs are small and inexpensive, rather than waiting for obvious failure when repairs are extensive and urgent.
+Commercial masonry maintenance is a recurring budget item, not a one-time project.
+The goal is to catch deterioration early when repairs are small, rather than waiting for obvious failure when repairs are extensive and urgent.

-Conduct a thorough visual inspection of all masonry surfaces annually, ideally in spring after winter freeze-thaw has completed its cycle.
-The inspection should cover:
+Conduct a thorough visual inspection of all masonry surfaces each spring after freeze-thaw season has run its course.
+The inspection covers:

 Mortar joints.
-Walk the perimeter and examine mortar joints on all elevations.
+Walk the perimeter and examine mortar on all elevations.
 Use binoculars for upper floors.
-Look for: mortar that is recessed, cracked, crumbling, or missing; stair-step cracking patterns; horizontal cracks along specific courses; and any changes from the previous year’s inspection.
+Look for joints that are recessed, cracked, crumbling, or missing; stair-step cracking patterns in older buildings; and horizontal cracks along specific floor lines, which indicate shelf angle corrosion.

 Brick and stone condition.
-Look for spalling (faces popping off), surface erosion, cracking, discoloration, or displacement.
-Note any bricks that appear to be shifting, rotating, or missing.
+Look for spalling - faces popping off the brick surface - surface erosion, cracking, and displaced units.
+Note any bricks that appear to be shifting or missing.

 Efflorescence.
-White deposits on the masonry surface indicate active water movement through the wall.
-Document the location and extent - the pattern tells you where water is entering.
+White deposits on the masonry surface mark active water movement through the wall.
+Document location and extent.
+The pattern of efflorescence tells you where water is entering.
+Our post on spring masonry inspection covers what to look for at each season.

 Caps and copings.
-The horizontal surfaces at the top of masonry walls (parapet caps, coping stones, window sills) collect water and are the first elements to fail.
-Check for cracks, displacement, and missing sealant at joints.
+The horizontal masonry surfaces at parapet tops, window sills, and wall caps collect water and deteriorate first.
+Check for cracks, displacement, and failed sealant at joints.

 Flashing.
-Examine through-wall flashing at shelf angles, window heads, and roofline transitions.
-Failed flashing is the number one cause of water damage to commercial masonry walls.
+Examine through-wall flashing at shelf angle levels, window heads, and roofline transitions.
+Failed flashing is among the most common causes of water damage to commercial masonry.

 Drainage.
-Verify that weep holes in the base of cavity walls are open and functioning.
-Blocked weep holes trap water behind the facade, accelerating deterioration.
+Verify weep holes at the base of cavity walls are open.
+Blocked weep holes trap water behind the facade and accelerate deterioration.

-Every 5 years, engage a masonry professional to perform a detailed assessment that goes beyond visual inspection.
-This assessment includes close-range examination (from scaffolding, swing stage, or lift) of the upper portions of the building, mortar hardness testing, bond pull testing on suspect areas, and a written condition report with repair recommendations and cost estimates.
+Every five years, engage a masonry professional to conduct a close-range assessment from scaffolding or a lift.
+This assessment goes beyond visual inspection to include mortar hardness testing on suspect areas, close examination of upper parapet conditions, and a written condition report with prioritized repair recommendations and cost estimates.

-This professional assessment becomes the basis for budgeting and capital planning.
-It identifies repairs needed now, repairs needed within 2 to 3 years, and areas to monitor.
+This written report is the foundation for budgeting.
+It identifies repairs needed now, repairs needed within two to three years, and areas to monitor through annual inspection.

-Most commercial masonry buildings require a major tuckpointing campaign every 15 to 25 years.
-This involves systematic replacement of deteriorated mortar joints across the entire building, rather than spot repairs.
-The timing depends on exposure (buildings in lake-effect zones may need major work sooner), original construction quality, and interim maintenance history.
+Most commercial masonry buildings need a major tuckpointing campaign every 15 to 25 years - systematic replacement of deteriorated mortar joints across the full building rather than spot repairs.
+The timing depends on exposure, original construction quality, and maintenance history.

-A building that receives annual inspections and prompt spot repairs extends the major maintenance cycle toward the 25-year end.
-A building that is ignored until problems are visible from across the street may need major work every 10 to 15 years - at higher per-project costs because the damage is more extensive.
+A building that receives annual inspections and prompt spot repairs extends the major cycle toward the 25-year mark.
+A building that is ignored until failure is obvious from the street may need major work every 10 to 15 years, at higher per-project cost because the damage is more extensive.

-Deferred masonry maintenance is not cost savings - it is cost amplification.
-Every year of delay increases the eventual repair scope, complexity, and price.
+Deferred maintenance is not cost savings.
+It is cost amplification.
+Every year of delay increases repair scope, complexity, and price.

 The Escalation Pattern

-Here is a typical progression for a commercial building facade in the Chicago area, based on our experience with commercial masonry projects:
+Here is the typical progression for a commercial building facade in the Chicagoland market, documented across our commercial masonry project history:

-Year 10-15 (brick spalling from sustained water damage): Tuckpointing plus brick replacement plus potential structural repairs, $12 to $25 per square foot.
+Years 10 to 15 (brick spalling from sustained water infiltration, potential structural damage): Tuckpointing plus brick repair plus structural assessment.
 Total: $15,000 to $40,000.
 Insurance premiums may increase.
 Tenant retention may suffer.

-The pattern is consistent: for every $1 spent on timely maintenance, $4 to $8 is spent when that same maintenance is deferred by 10 years.
+The pattern is consistent: for every dollar spent on timely maintenance, $4 to $8 is spent when that maintenance is deferred by ten years.

 Budget Planning